NREL/api-umbrella/README.md

 [![CircleCI](https://circleci.com/gh/NREL/api-umbrella.svg?style=svg)](https://circleci.com/gh/NREL/api-umbrella) [![Dependency Status](https://gemnasium.com/badges/github.com/NREL/api-umbrella.svg)](https://gemnasium.com/github.com/NREL/api-umbrella)

-# API Umbrella
+# APInf Umbrella

-## What Is API Umbrella?
+## What Is APnfI Umbrella?

-API Umbrella is an open source API management platform for exposing web service APIs.
+APInf Umbrella is an open source API management platform (forked from NREL api umbrella) for exposing web service APIs.
 The basic goal of API Umbrella is to make life easier for both API creators and API consumers.
 How?

 * **Make life easier for API creators:** Allow API creators to focus on building APIs.
   * **Standardize the boring stuff:** APIs can assume the boring stuff (access control, rate limiting, analytics, etc.) is already taken care if the API is being accessed, so common functionality doesn't need to be implemented in the API code.